-A freight brokerage company native to the Supply Chain City is building out its presence in new places across the country.
-Atlanta-based CargoBarn announced a hiring push that’s growing its 150-person headcount into several cities this year.
-In addition to its Southeastern headquarters, the company is building out its team in Dallas, Jacksonville and Fresno, California.
+A freight brokerage company native to Atlanta is building out its presence in new places across the country.
+CargoBarn announced a hiring push aimed at growing its 150-person headcount into several cities this year, including Dallas.
+The company also plans to build out its team in Atlanta, Jacksonville and Fresno, California.

 CargoBarn chose these specific cities for its expansion due to their dense networks of logistics talent, according to Cameron Baird, CargoBarn’s founder and CEO.
 So far in June, the company added 33 new members to its team including 14 in Atlanta, 16 in Dallas and three in Jacksonville.